mmoessler/illustration-statistical-concepts/README.md

 * The effect of different specifications can be studied by changing the slider, i.e., the specification, and thus, the embedded results.
 * The interactive integration of the illustrations into the `.html` file is based on javascript.

+Additional material, e.g., for explanation purposes

+* Verbal text or mathematical formula.
+* Audio or video explanations
+* Any additional can be added into the `html` file interactively or non-interactively.

 Integration in the lecture

-* The material of this learning module can be provided on a gradual basis using links to the specific illustrations / sub modules or as a complete course / module with a starting page and links to the sub modules.
+* The material of this learning module can be provided on a gradual basis using links to the specific illustrations/sub modules or as a complete course/module with a starting page and links to the sub modules.
 * The material can be hosted on *GitHub* or on a learning platform such as *ILIAS*.
 The easiest way to host the material on a learning platform such as *ILIAS* is using a import interface for `.html` structures.
-This is procedure is quite easy and flexibel in the case of *ILIAS*.
+In the case of the learning platform *ILIAS* this procedure is quite easy and flexibel.

 Structure of the learning module